CNGrid: Research and development

-(1) Naming.
 Naming is a decentralized and name-stable global object (Gnode) management system.
 Naming supports locating objects by the global unique identifier with the feature of low latency and high success ratio; Naming also supports object searching based-on attribute-match with the feature of low latency and high recall ratio.
 Naming is a fundamental component in VegaGOS to construct the whole system.
 As a reusable component, Naming forms a global layer of virtual names to solve the problem of non-stable of physical address and tight coupling between applications and resources.